rrrvtjd/testrepo2/README.md

 # testrepo2
-Just testing after not using git for a long time
+Just testing after not using git for a long time. added this text